shelby628/Patient-Analysis/README.md

 3. Visualization — built KPI dashboards in Power BI
 4. Reporting — summarized findings for decision making

-  ## QUESTIONS (KPI)
+  ## Key Questions (KPIs)
-1. Calculating the total number of patients recorded?
+1. What is the total number of patients recorded?
-2. Evaluating workload distribution and service segmentation.
-3. What is the Average rating of patient satisfaction?
+2. What is the average patient satisfaction score?
-4.What is the Mean waiting time before receiving service?
+3. What is the mean waiting time before receiving service?
-5. Comparison between weekday and weekend visits.
+4. How do weekday and weekend visits compare?
-6. What is the Correlation between race, age group, and satisfaction?
+5. Is there a relationship between race, age group, and satisfaction?

 ## Key Insights
-1-The average satisfaction score of 5.47 indicates room for improvement, especially given that 75% of patients did not provide ratings,suggesting low engagement in feedback collection.# 2-The average wait time of 35.26 minutes is relatively high and may be negatively influencing satisfaction levels.
-Operational workflow optimization is likely needed.
+- **Patient Satisfaction:** The average satisfaction score of **5.47** indicates room for improvement.
+Notably, **75% of patients did not provide ratings**, suggesting low engagement in feedback collection.
-3-Patient Volume Growth
+- **Waiting Time:** The average wait time of **35.26 minutes** is relatively high and likely contributes to lower satisfaction levels, indicating a need for operational workflow optimization.

-Total patients increased from 4,338 in 2019 to 4,878 in 2020, showing a 12% year-over-year growth — a positive indicator of patient trust or expanded services.
+- **Patient Volume Growth:** Total patients increased from **4,338 in 2019 to 4,878 in 2020**, representing a **12% year-over-year growth**, which may reflect increased patient trust or expanded services.
-4-Age Group Concentration

-The Adult category accounts for the majority of patients, suggesting the hospital’s core services are primarily targeted toward adult care rather than pediatrics.
+- **Age Group Concentration:** The adult category accounts for the majority of patients, suggesting the hospital’s core services are primarily focused on adult care rather than pediatrics.
-5-Referral Trends

-Non-referred patients (59%) outnumber referred patients (41%), implying that most patients are direct visitors, possibly due to general consultations or primary care visits.
+- **Referral Trends:** Non-referred patients (**59%**) outnumber referred patients (**41%**), implying that most visits are direct and likely driven by general consultations or primary care needs.
-6-Satisfaction Disparities Across Demographics

-The heatmap analysis reveals that certain racial and age groups show higher satisfaction (darker shades), highlighting potential demographic-driven experience gaps that management should investigate.
+- **Satisfaction Disparities Across Demographics:** Heatmap analysis reveals variations in satisfaction levels across race and age groups, highlighting potential demographic-driven experience gaps that management should further investigate.
-  “The analysis reveals strong patient growth but highlights critical opportunities in reducing wait times, improving feedback collection, and addressing satisfaction disparities across demographics.”

   ##Visualisations
 ##Dashboard overview